zbrozek/solarcar-batterypack/README.md

 ![Image of a fluid channel for glue delivery for cell retention.](assets/images/glue-injection-path.jpg)

+**Do not print parts without calibrated shrinkage calibration.** This design is not tolerant of undersized plastic parts.

 ### Mid-pack main fuse
 A mid-pack fuse is a convenient way to halve the available electric potential (and thus quarter the available fault power) after a fault or during service.
 I prefer them to high- or low-side fuses.
 The mid-pack installation location also leverages the pack symmetry to reduce the total number of bolted joints.